 Average Life Expectancy (Women)

-Despite reforms in education in 2004 such as the National Literacy and Non-formal Education Strategy, the quality of education in Morocco is lacking according to the Human Development Index (HDI).
-This index measures life expectancy, education and income for the United Nations Development Program and Morocco is ranked 129 of 186.
-The literacy rate in Morocco is 79% for men and 59% for women.
+Despite reforms in education in 2004, such as the National Literacy and Non-formal Education Strategy, the quality of education in Morocco needs improvements, according to the Human Development Index (HDI).
+This index measures life expectancy, education and income for the United Nations Development Program and Morocco is ranked 123 of 186.
+The average life expectancy is 74 years for men and 80 for women, and the literacy rate in Morocco is 79% for men and 59% for women.
 The Moroccan government has been working with the United States Agency for International Development (USAID) and the United Nations Children’s Fund (UNICEF) to improve its educational system.
+Morocco is rising in the ranks on the HDI, having moved from 129 in 2015 to 123 in 2017.

 Healthcare in Morocco suffers from dated practices and equipment, as well as limited accessibility.
 In more remote areas in the Atlas Mountains, access to medical facilities is extremely poor.
 According to Health Ministry figures from other North African countries, Morocco has one doctor per 1,600 inhabitants, compared with one for every 800 people in Tunisia and one for every 600 in Algeria.
 Nearly a third of Moroccans also have little or no access to proper sanitation, putting them at risk of illnesses such as gastrointestinal infections, typhoid, malaria, and trachoma.
 Tuberculosis also remains widespread, with 26,000 cases reported in 2015 by the World Health Organization (WHO).
 The Moroccan Ministry of Health is working with the WHO to implement a universal healthcare system, as currently only about half of the population can afford either private or public insurance.

 The Moroccan constitution proclaims Islam as the state religion and it is practiced by 99% of Moroccans.
 Almost all Muslims in Morocco follow the Sunni branch of Islam and King Mohammed VI claims to be a direct descendant of the prophet Mohammad.
 About 1% of the population practices Christianity, which expanded first under Roman rule and again during Spanish and French colonization.
 The CIA World FactBook also estimates that the country has about 6,000 Jews who are predominantly descendants of those who migrated to the region following the destruction of the Second Jewish temple in the Roman province of Palestine in 70 CE.
-Jewish quarters, known as Mellah, once thrived in numerous cities but the majority of Morocco’s Jews have emigrated to Israel.
+Jewish quarters, known as Mellah, once thrived in numerous cities but the majority of Morocco’s Jews have immigrated to Israel.
+There are still small but aging Jewish communities in several cities with well-preserved houses of worship and cemeteries.
+Moroccan Jews who have settled in Israel returning to visit ancestral homes help drive the tourism industry.
 Moroccans are free to practice any religion they choose, although it is illegal for Muslims to renounce Islam or for anyone to proselytize religions other than Islam.
+A 2014 documentary, “Tinghir-Jerusalem: Echoes from the Mellah,” explores the connections shared between a lively indigenous in the Atlas mountains and aging group of Berber-speaking Jews in Israel who left Morocco in the 1960s.

-Moroccan cuisine is quite distinct from typical Levantine Middle Eastern food like hummus, falafel, or shwarma.
+Moroccan cuisine is quite different than Levantine Middle Eastern food like hummus, falafel, or shwarma.
 A large variety of spices from the Mediterranean region are used such as cinnamon, cumin, turmeric, and coriander in Moroccan dishes.
 Couscous is a traditional Moroccan Berber dish featuring tiny balls of pasta served with stewed meat, vegetables and a flavorful broth.
 Chicken, lamb, and seafood dishes featuring kabobs are also popular.
 In Morocco, these are referred to as kefta or brochettes; sausages are also common.

 Moroccan mint tea is the most ubiquitous beverage throughout the country.
 Using Chinese gunpowder tea, fresh spearmint, and copious amounts of sugar, the drink is boiled several times to maximize the flavors.
 It is served at every occasion.
 Morocco’s location in Africa, adjacent to Europe, and on many trade routes from the east, meant that its culture and cuisine reflect a fascinating amalgamation that its people have perfected over time into unmistakably Moroccan traditions.